AI for utilities: use cases and examples

 The utility suppliers can predict with the help of AI the consumption of water/heating/energy and thus come up with dynamic pricing to offer super low variants when there is excess capacity, for example.

-AI provides a highly personalized view of those household interactions with different appliances through sophisticated disaggregation and customer segmentation.
+Artificial intelligence (AI) provides a highly personalized view of those household interactions with different appliances through sophisticated disaggregation and customer segmentation.
 Thus, the customer, concerned with the bill size, could adjust and regulate their utility consumption in the most rational way

-At the same time, AI gives new opportunities to the marketing department of utility supply companies.
-Targeting customized and personalized campaigns and loyalty programs.
+For utilities, achieving this relies on the accurate and detailed data and insights provided by artificial intelligence (AI).
+It’s all about processing large volumes of data intelligently and learning from it, targeting customized and personalized campaigns and loyalty programs.
 Valuable insights on the customers’ behavior made by AI and then used by a good marketing team can benefit significantly in the long run.
 For example, using the previous household A, charging an electric vehicle at night, a utility supplier could offer them special discounts or new electric devices and appliances.

 3. Forecasting the water and energy consumption